hyperledger-labs/splice/README.md

     extra-experimental-features = nix-command flakes
     ```
 4. Configure artifactory credentials
-   You can create an artifactory API key [here](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile).
+   You can generate an artifactory Identity Token [here](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile).
    Your username is shown at the top of the page (under "User profile: XX").
    If you need permissions - please email help@digitalasset.com and ask for artifactory permissions.
    1. For Nix can download `canton`.